 Doug Vogel, Director of Development, comes to the Playhouse from Community Action Partnership of Orange County where he oversaw a $1.8 million fundraising and branding campaign for the organization’s 50th anniversary.
 Prior to that, he served as Director of Major Giving for Catalina Island Conservancy during the initial stages of the $150 million Imagine Catalina Capital Campaign.
 Doug has produced highly acclaimed fundraising events including East LA Meets Napa and OC AIDS Walk, which was named “Best Charity” by OC Weekly in 2007.
-A native of Orange County, Doug is an alumni of the Huntington Beach Academy for the Performing Arts, has sang in Carnegie Hall, and has written and performed music for stage and screen.
+A native of Orange County, Doug is an alumni of the Huntington Beach Academy for the Performing Arts, has sang in Carnegie Hall, and has professionally written and performed music.
 He holds a Master of Public Administration degree from California State University, Fullerton and a Bachelor of Arts degree in Political Science.

 Donna Inglima, Director of Youth Theatre, Education and Outreach, is a member of the Society of Stage Directors and Choreographers and of Actors’ Equity Association.
 She served on the Drama faculty of Syracuse University, University College, Utica College and the American Musical and Drama Academy in New York.
 She was the Director of the Apprentice Program at the Berkshire Theatre Festival and Artistic Associate for the American Playwrights Theatre in New York.
 For Laguna Playhouse, she is a director, teacher, writer, producer and actress.
 She’s directed over 50 plays and has built the curriculum- based TYA Professional outreach program, TheatreReach: Bringing Books to Life.
 She’s adapted plays for the touring program as well as for the Youth Theatre stage; The Sign of the Beaver, Island of the Blue Dolphins, Give a Boy a Gun, and By the Great Horn Spoon!
 Donna founded Animal Crackers Unlimited, a troupe that produced plays for adults and youth in upstate New York.
 Inglima received her MFA in Theatre from Syracuse University.
 In 2017 she was awarded the Lifetime Achievement Award by the Laguna Beach Arts Alliance.